Max Velocity Sprinting:

 ✔ Hamstring & hip function – Critical roles in top-speed sprinting

-✔ Practical takeaways – How to apply this in training
+✔ Practical takeaways – How to apply this in training & in your coaching

 Who Is This For?